Weather Radios: Ratings of Sources

 Our AssessmentThis site for ham radio enthusiasts includes reviews of weather radios based on users' personal experience.
 Navigation is easy, with comments listed in a table format that includes an average rating, number of reviews and last review date.
-Contributors seem knowledgeable about radios, which increases review credibility.
-The Midland WR-300 is one of only a few current radios that receive enough feedback for their ratings to be meaningful.
+Contributors seem knowledgeable about radios, which increases review credibility, though most of the radios listed are older models and many are discontinued, though information on current radios is also available.

 Our AssessmentThis weather-enthusiast website includes a discussion forum on weather radios.
 Traffic is light, so there isn't much feedback here, but we found a few threads comparing weather radios.
 The most recommended model overall is the Midland WR-300, but newer threads contain more recommendations for some Reecom and Sangean weather radios.
 We also found several threads here that discuss troubleshooting issues for various radios.

 Our AssessmentAmazon.com lists hundreds of weather radios, though some of these are the same model in different colors or sizes.
 We found many models with 100 reviews or more, and several of these receive overall ratings of 4.3 stars out of 5 or better.
 The quality of the write-ups varies greatly, with the most illuminating reports coming from users who have needed to rely on their radios in an emergency.

 by Contributors to BestBuy.com

 Our AssessmentOnly about 30 emergency and weather radios are sold here, but a couple of models earn strong ratings with at least 20 user reviews posted.
 Reviews tend to be short, but each reviewer does indicate whether he or she would recommend the item to a friend.

 Severe Thunderstorm Stories, and Why You Need a Weather Alert Radio